 Bioblitzes bring friends, family, and strangers together across the globe each year in pursuit of fun and learning!
 (And we are all about laughing and learning.)

-A bioblitz is a biological survey conducted in a designated area for a set period of time, usually 24 hours.
+A bioblitz is a biological survey conducted in a designated area for a set time, usually 24 hours.
 All living organisms are surveyed and recorded in the designated area, often by a variety of scientists and community members alike.
-Bioblitzes are used to engage the community on environmental learning and issues, while also collecting useful data for conservation efforts.
+Bioblitzes are used to engage the community on environmental learning and issues while also collecting useful data for conservation efforts.

 A bioblitz can be organized by anyone!
 However, they are often organized by nonprofits, universities, and government agencies.
 Many organizers use a data submission tool like iNaturalist or eBird to track observations made by all participants.

 Examples of organized bioblitzes:

 Bioblitzes occur at the local, county, state, national, and even international levels.
 There is no great single resource that lists every bioblitz, so I recommend using a search engine and searching for a "local" bioblitz.